kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

 type: Details
 ---

-## Overview

 Kyma Application Connector allows to authenticate and securely communicate with different systems.
 Kyma provides an easy way to set up these external solutions with the mechanism for automatic connection configuration.

 ## Flow description

-Automatic configuration flow is presented in following diagram:
+The automatic configuration flow is presented in this diagram:
 ![Automatic Configuration Flow](./assets/002-automatic-configuration.png)

-This example assumes that the new Remote Environment already exists and it is in the `disconnected` state, which means that there are no solutions connected to it.
+This example assumes that a new Remote Environment intended to connect the external solution already exists and is in the `disconnected` state, which means that there are no external solutions connected to it.

 On the diagram, the administrator on the Kyma side and on the external system side is the same person.